kbolbotowski/kbolbotowski.github.io/_pages/about.md

 	 \ \right\}
 $$

-The first consequence of our new K-R-type equality is a sharp quantitative equivalence to 2-Wasserstein distance, which we have published in our <a href="https://arxiv.org/pdf/2511.00232" target="_blank" rel="noopener noreferrer">follow-up paper</a>,
+The first consequence of our new K-R-type equality is a quantitative equivalence to 2-Wasserstein distance, which we have published in our <a href="https://arxiv.org/pdf/2511.00232" target="_blank" rel="noopener noreferrer">follow-up paper</a>,

 $$
 \frac{1}{4}\, W_2^2(\mu,\nu) \ \leq \ Z_2(\mu,\nu) \ \leq \ \frac{1}{2} \, (s_\mu + s_\nu)\, W_2(\mu,\nu)
 $$

 where \\(s_\mu, s_\nu\\) are the relevant standard deviations.
+The constants above are sharp.

 The beating heart of our K-R-type equality is the fact that taking a convex envelope preserves semi-concavity of a function.